AhmedHelalAhmed/bookshop_api/README.md

 # Bookshop REST API

-_This repo is a showcase of a RESTful API built with Nodejs for a virtual bookshop._
+_This repo is a showcase of a RESTful API built with Nodejs for an online bookshop._

 ## tech stack